Innocentsax/Python_Series/README.md

 Day 9 - 100 Days of Code: Data type with ELIF STATEMENT IN PYTHON Day 10 - 100 Days of Code: TIP CALCULATOR USING ARITHMETIC OPERATOR Day 11 - 100 Days of Code: How many seconds are in a year?
+Day 16 - 100 Days of Code:How to use the BOOLAN METHOD IN WHILE LOOP